20urc3/golem/README.md

 4. Analyze results and slice callgraph/control flow graph to enhance RAG
 5. Send prompt + files to RAG
 6. Return a report

+# Trophies
+If you find a bug with this tool, please report it !
+We'll gladly add it to the list :)

+# Contributors
+- Author(s): 2ourc3 - Salim LARGO